nulastudio/NetBeauty2/README.md

 ncbeauty /path/to/publishDir libraries "dll1.dll;lib*;..."
 ```

-3. Install .NETCore Global Tool
+### Install as a .NETCore Global Tool
 ```
 dotnet tool install --global nulastudio.ncbeauty
 ```
 then use it just like binary distribution.

 ## Mirror
-if you have troble in connecting github, use this mirror
+If you have trouble connecting to github, use this mirror
 ```
 https://gitee.com/liesauer/HostFXRPatcher
 ```

 ## Default Git CDN
-`ncbeauty` [1.2.1](https://github.com/nulastudio/NetCoreBeauty/releases/tag/v1.2.1) supports setting default Git CDN now, you don't need `--gitcdn` all the time if you are using binary distribution. but how ever default git cdn can be override by `--gitcdn`.
+`ncbeauty` [1.2.1](https://github.com/nulastudio/NetCoreBeauty/releases/tag/v1.2.1) supports setting default Git CDN now, so you don't need to `--gitcdn` all the time if you are using the binary distribution.
+The default git cdn can still be overriden with `--gitcdn`.
 Usage:
 ```
 ncbeauty [--loglevel=(Error|Detail|Info)] setcdn <gitcdn>